 Why is the universe the way it is?
-Ancient societies the world over told creation stories to answer that question, which seems to be as old as human civilization itself.
+Ancient societies over told creation stories to answer that question, which seems to be as old as human civilization itself.
+Cosmology seeks new answers.

 Millennia later, the urge to understand the integrated whole of reality, and humans’ place in it, remains undiminished.
 Indeed, in some respects the universe turns out to be far more vast and astonishing than our ancestors imagined — making questions of its origins and structure even more compelling areas for investigation.